abaddon/kcqrs-core/README.md

 ### Example
-In this example I want to show you how use this library implementing a simple aggregator with the capability to increase a value.
+In this example I want to show you how use this library implementing a simple aggregate with the capability to increase a value.

 The full example is available [here](https://github.com/abaddon/kcqrs-example)